kubeflow/website/content/docs/guides/gcp-e2e.md

 a [Docker][docker] container image and push the image to [Container Registry][container-registry] so that it's available in the cloud.

+TODO(sarahmaddox): Can we change the sample so that we can pass it the name of the directory containing the keys?

+1. Copy your key file to the directory containing your sample TensorFlow application, to give Docker access to your Cloud Storage bucket:

+    ```
+    cp ${DEPLOYMENT_NAME}_deployment_manager_configs/${DEPLOYMENT_NAME}-admin@${PROJECT}.iam.gserviceaccount.com.json tensorflow-model/key.json
+    ```

 1. Create a version tag from the current UNIX timestamp, to be associated with your model each time it runs :